vconst/devextreme-bundle-maker/README.md

 Vue and Angular bundles are also copied to appropriate playground directory.
 React and jquery use bundles directly from `bundles` directory.

-## Some bundle did not created successfully.
+## Some bundle did not create successfully.
 How to find a problem?

-First of all, open `webpack-stats.json` file in appropriate directory inside of `bundles` dir.
+First of all, open `webpack-stats.json` file in the appropriate subdir of `bundles` directory.
 Here you can see where error raised or which file necessary for bundle build is missed.

-You can also see shell script log in `build_repos.log` file to find which concrete command has been failed and reproduce it manually.
+You can also see shell script log in `build_repos.log` file to fin concrete command which has been failed and reproduce it manually.

 Please, note, that some command which ends with status `Error` can have no influence on result bundle.
 For example, `repo clone` command status can be error when there is already cloned repo in root directory.
 Or jquery can be built with error if there are some problems in themebuilder.
 But it's okay for bundle create.